 - Testimonials: You could use recommendations from your happy customers.
 Testimonials are ideal for increasing the conversions of your sales pages.
 Remember to use pictures of your clients, be specific, use numbers, and if possible ask your clients to recommend you in their testimonials.
 Using a customer feedback management software such as Osifeedback is a great help here.

 - Reviews: You could feature real reviews of your products or services by trusted sources.
 It goes without saying that off-site reviews (reviews on other websites) are more effective than reviews on your own website.
+Take a look at live customer testimonials, a feature developed by Brand24 that will help you display reviews left on other websites on your page.

 - Social Media: Showing how many followers you have or showing their positive posts about you is a good way to gain new visitors’ trust.